jimdigriz/mt5311/README.md

     # alternatively use 'luarocks install luastruct'
     wget https://raw.githubusercontent.com/iryont/lua-struct/master/src/struct.lua

+Check the tool is working by running it as `root` as:

+    /usr/bin/env lua /opt/mt5311/snmp.lua IFACE MACADDR -g .1.3.6.1.4.1.59084.6969.1

+It should output almost immediately:

+    ...

+Where:

+ * **`IFACE`:** name of the host network interface the VDSL2 SFP is connected to
+    * this must be an untagged (native) interface to the SFP
+ * **`MACADDR`:** MAC address of the VDSL2 SFP

-Now configure `snmpd` to use the Lua script by doing the following but replacing `IFACE` with the name of the interface the VDSL2 SFP is connected to, and `MACADDR` with the MAC address of the VDSL2 SFP:
+Now configure `snmpd` to use the Lua script by doing the following (remember to replace `IFACE` and `MACADDR`):

  * **Debian/ (and probably Ubuntu):**